 3.Lemon with yogurt

-Add lemon juice to yogurt and apply it on the acne:
+Add lemon juice to yogurt and apply it to the acne:

-- Squeeze the juice from half of a lemon into ½ cup of unflavored yogurt.
+- Squeeze the juice from half a lemon into ½ cup of unflavored yogurt.

 - Whisk it well to form a smooth blend.